 Law Title: California Family Rights Act (CFRA)

-However, the bill is limited in some regards, as leave will only be covered for your own medical reasons or if you need to take care of a child, spouse, parent, or civil union partner.
+However, the coverage is limited, only addressing leave for personal medical reasons or to care for a child, spouse, parent, or civil union partner.

 -